 How long will it take to complete the treatment?

 It All Depends on Your Capacity to Heal

 Because everyone heals at a different rate, the entire process can take anywhere from six to 12 months or longer to complete.
 Other factors include the type and number of implants you need, and the need for any bone grafting.

 There are treatment options that are faster, such as traditional dentures; however, this method does not prevent bone loss, or give the type of natural look and feel that implants do.

 A Superior Restorative Option

 Missing teeth can have devastating consequences on a person’s oral health and self-confidence.
 If you are impacted by the effects of missing teeth, then consider the most effective treatment available: dental implants.
-Offered at the New Jersey dentistry practice of Dr. Stephen J. Malki, implants are permanent tooth replacements that look and feel completely natural.
+Offered at the Bergen County dentistry practice of Dr. Malki (serving River Edge and Paramus, implants are permanent tooth replacements that look and feel completely natural.
 Our practice is committed to offering the highest standard of dental care, and this commitment extends to our dental implant services.
 Our top priority is producing beautiful, functional smiles in a safe, comfortable, and relaxing atmosphere.

 If you want to learn more about how you can benefit from the restorative abilities of dental implants, contact our dental practice, serving River Edge, Paramus, Oradell, Bergen County and surrounding communities, to schedule a consultation with Dr. Malki.

 Dental implants are artificial tooth roots that are placed in the jawbone and anchor prosthetic teeth.
 Because dental implants integrate with the jawbone, they are more durable and stable than tooth replacement alternatives such as dental bridges or dentures.
 Replacing missing teeth prevents oral health problems caused by gaps in the mouth, including periodontal disease, bone deterioration, and difficulty chewing or speaking.